-As noted above (see Section III(C)(3) on page [7]), General Unsecured Claims of approximately [\$\\\\\] have been asserted.
-Largely because the Debtors expect the claim of their former landlord to be disallowed in full, the Debtors project \$\\\\\ as the aggregate Allowed Amount of General Unsecured Claims.
-The Debtors expect that approximately \$[ ] will be available for distribution on account of Allowed General Unsecured Claims.
-Accordingly, the Debtors project that if your General Unsecured Claims is Allowed, you will receive a distribution of about \\% of the Allowed Amount.
+As noted above (see Section III(C)(3) on page 6), General Unsecured Claims of approximately \$2,337,722.14 have been asserted.
+The Debtors expect the claim of their former landlord, filed in the amount of \$1,538,319.80, to be disallowed in full or substantially reduced.
+The Debtors expect that approximately \$375,000.00 will be available for distribution on account of Allowed General Unsecured Claims.
+Accordingly, the Debtors project that if your General Unsecured Claims is Allowed, you will receive a distribution of about 45% of the Allowed Amount of your claim if the former landlord's claim is disallowed in full, 15% of the Allowed Amount of your claim if the former landlord's claim is allowed in full, or somewhere in between if the Allowed Amount of the former landlord's claim is reduced but not disallowed in full.
 The Debtors caution that, as in the case of all forecasts, this projection is subject to uncertainty, especially because the courts rather than the Debtors will ultimately determine whether a disputed claim is Allowed.